Be55am/design_patters_java/src/tech/bsahli/creational/singleton/SingletonREADME.md

 ## Concepts:

-1. Only one instance will be created
+1. Guarantee only one instance will be created
 2. Guarantees control of a resource.
 3. Lazily loaded (not necessary).